Quantum artificial vision for defect detection in manufacturing: Results

 \subsubsection{Regularisation}

 QBoost is an ensemble model consisting on several Decision Tree Classifiers (DTC).
-The weight of each DTC towards the final strong classifier‚Äôs output is calculated via the optimisation of the QUBO cost function.
-The regularisation parameter, $\lambda$, only affects this optimisation process, which means we can train the DTCs and then look for the optimal $\lambda$ using D-Wave‚Äôs Hybrid Sampler without having to wait for the DTCs to be trained on every iteration.
+The weight of each DTC towards the final strong classifier’s output is calculated via the optimisation of the QUBO cost function.
+The regularisation parameter, $\lambda$, only affects this optimisation process, which means we can train the DTCs and then look for the optimal $\lambda$ using D-Wave’s Hybrid Sampler without having to wait for the DTCs to be trained on every iteration.
 This means the running time for this exploration is significantly lower than that for its classical counterpart.

 Another aspect worth considering of this dataset is the unbalance between the classes, which prompts for the use of balancing techniques such as Random Under Sampling (RUS).
 The results in Table \ref{norus10table} and Table \ref{rus10table} show the performance of the QBoost model when varying its regularisation parameter with and without RUS (50-50 sampling strategy) respectively.
 Since the metrics do not change unless the final number of classifiers changes, we only show results for the lowest regularisation value that leads to each number of final DTCs.